This article was first published in Positively Positive in June 2018.

 If you’re needing help, these resources may help you:

-Do you need help seeing the bigger picture in your struggles?
+Do you need help seeing the bigger picture or purpose in your struggles?
 Read here to find out more.

 Are you a Changemaker?
 Check out my 10 Rules for Heart-Centered Changemakers.